soysomon/inversiones-inteligentes-fullstack-portfolio/README.md

 > ⚠️ **Note**
 > This repository includes the *full production frontend* and a **safe public backend demo**.
-> The real production backend is private (security reasons), but this demo backend contains
+> The full production backend remains private for security reasons.
-> the exact architecture, patterns, conventions and structure used in production —
+> If any recruiter or technical lead requires a deeper review for evaluation purposes,
-> enough for recruiters to evaluate my full-stack capabilities.
+> feel free to contact me — I can provide a secure private walkthrough of the real system.
 >
 <div align="left">
   <img src="https://img.shields.io/badge/Status-Production-success?style=for-the-badge" />